 -p, --path string

 Path to the chaincode

 --peerAddresses stringArray The addresses of the peers to connect to

 --tlsRootCertFiles stringArray If TLS is enabled, the paths to the TLS root

 -cert files of the peers to connect to.
 The order and number of certs specified.

 ⇔should match the --peerAddresses flag

 Global Flags:

 --cafile string

 Path to file containing PEM-encoded.

-where the state of the st
+→trusted certificate(s) for the ordering endpoint

 --certfile string

 Path to file containing PEM-encoded X509

 \rightarrowpublic key to use for mutual TLS communication with the orderer endpoint

 --clientauth

 Use mutual TLS when communicating with

 →the orderer endpoint

 Timeout for client to connect (default 3s)

 --connTimeout duration

 --keyfile string

 Path to file containing PEM-encoded

 →private key to use for mutual TLS communication with the orderer endpoint

 '''